-Indebtedness: Aggregate dollar amount borrowed through any loan program (federal state, subsidized, unsubsidized, private, etc.; excluding parent loans) while the student was enrolled assistant notification.
-Student loans co-signed by a parent are assumed to be the responsibility of the student assistant and the student was enrolled as the ld be included.
+Indebtedness: Aggregate dollar amount borrowed through any loan program (federal, state, subsidized, unsubsidized, private, etc.; excluding parent loans) while the student was enrolled at an institution.
+Student loans co-signed by a parent are assumed to be the responsibility of the student and should be

-Institutional scholarships and grants: Endowed scholarships, ann tuitic nanded grants for which the institution determines the recipient.
+Institutional scholarships and grants: Endowed scholarships, annual gifts and tuition funded grants for which the institution determines the recipient.

-Financial need: As determined by your institution using a methodology and/cry ur institution's own standards.
+Financial need: As determined by your institution using the federal methodology and/or your institution's own standards.

-Need-based aid: College-funded or college-funded or college-funded or data award from his, turned, state, for eral, or other sources for which a student must have find a data to qualify T. is clude institutional institutional student aid (grants, john must).
+Need-based aid: College-funded or college-administered award from institutional, state, federal, or other sources for which a student must have financial need to qualify.
+This includes both institutional and non-institutional student aid (grants, jobs, and loans).